Robert Baker; Therapeutic Counsellor; MBACP

 We spend much of our time in the workplace and i wonder if we recognise and attend to our needs there quite enough.

-Feeling bullied or isolated, work relationship issues, or experiencing burn-out.
+Feeling isolated, work relationship issues, bullied, or experiencing burnout.
 Sometimes we try and carry on regardless and often ignore our own needs, this can negatively influence other parts of our lives, like our social lives or our close relationships, or cause anxiety, low mood,or depression.
 Sharing your worries in counselling can help you to gain a clearer perspective on these matters.

 During our first session we discuss how many sessions you require, this is always approximate and you may wish to change the amount to suit your needs.